Demand for tech jobs in Singapore grew 20% over last year: report

 According to the report, the highest paid roles in the technology sector include chief technology officer, with an average monthly salary of S$22,000, followed by an IT director or head of IT security, who earns an average of S$18,000.

-Meanwhile under the digital sector, an e-commerce director receives an average of S$23,000 per month, while a digital marketing director has an average monthly salary of S$18,000, and an employee dealing with user experience web analytics including SEO (search engine optimisation) or SEM (search engine marketing), draws about S$9,600 per month, the report said.
+Meanwhile under the digital sector, an e-commerce director receives an average of S$23,000 per month, while a digital marketing director has an average monthly salary of S$18,000, and an employee dealing with user experience web analytics including SEO (search engine optimisation) or SEM (search engine marketing), draws about S$9,600 per month.

 Though digital transformation is the ongoing focus, cybersecurity prefaces many organisations' ability to improve operational technology, and there is a huge demand for IT security roles, as well as digital transformation-led technical roles.